Operation Rimau: Attempted escape

 Once the 7 December 1944 final deadline passed, the survivors realised that they would not be rescued.
 They attempted to make their way home the 3,000-kilometre distance to Australia.

 Over two weeks nearly all the men were either captured, killed in firefights or drowned.

-Two men, Willersdorf and Pace were captured on 17 January 1945 on Romang Island, Indonesia, some 350–400 miles from Australia after a journey of approximately 2,000 miles by folboat.
+Two men, Willersdorf and Pace were captured on 17 January 1945 on Romang island, Indonesia, some 350–400 miles from Australia after a journey of approximately 2,000 miles by folboat.
 Willersdorf died of his wounds in Japanese captivity in Dili, East Timor in March 1945.
 Pace died of starvation several months later in June 1945 in the same facility.
 Both were buried on a hill approximately 200 metres from the prison facility.

 Warne was able to evade Japanese patrols until March 1945 but was captured after a bout of delirium brought on by fever.
 He was taken to Surabaya under the control of the Naval Police and interrogated so brutally he died of untreated wounds one month later.

 Capture and execution

 In all, eleven members of the contingent were captured and brought to Outram Road Prison in Singapore.
 One commando, Marsh, died of malaria.
 During the imprisonment the men were tortured and provided starvation rations similar to those provided to other prisoners in the facility.

-On 3 July 1945, they were put on trial for perfidy and espionage.
-They were found guilty and sentenced to death.
+The Seventh Area Army initially accused the men of war crimes, alleging violations of international law.
+On 3 July 1945, the ten men were put on trial for perfidy and espionage.
+The trial was overseen by Colonel Masayoshi Towatari, Judicial Major Mitsuo Jifiku, and Major Miyoshi Hasada.
+Confessions to the crime of spying from the commandoes had been obtained under duress, as the men were tortured.
+It had previously been decided by the Japanese military judge that the men had been spies as they were not wearing uniforms, and thus could be executed without violating the laws of war.
+The men were not provided with defence lawyers, could not cross-examine witnesses, and were given poor translations.

+In delivering their guilty verdict, the judges emphasised the bravery and honour of the Australian and British men.
+In his 2017 book Traitors, Australian author Frank Walker describes this as a flimsy attempt to avoid prosecution for war crimes from the Japanese military judges, as the trial was unfair and had a predetermined outcome.

 Official Japanese records state that the ten men were beheaded at Pasir Panjang on 7 July 1945, approximately one month before World War II in the Pacific came to an end.
 Later evidence stated it took guards more than half an hour to execute the men, sometimes requiring two or three blows to complete beheading.